No photo of Bridget Byrne

 Biography

 Bridget has published three books which follow the evolution of her research interests.
-Her first book White lives: the interplay of 'race', class and gender in everyday life (Routledge) was joint winner of the BSA Philip Abrams Award 2006.
-In 2014 she published Making Citizens: public rituals and private journeys to citizenship (Palgrave).
-In 2019 she published All in the Mix: Race, Class and School Choice with Carla De Tona (MUP).
+Her first book White lives: the interplay of 'race', class and gender in everyday life (Routledge) was joint winner of the BSA Philip Abrams Award 2006 and examined the experience of white people in the UK as a racialised experience.
+In 2014 she published Making Citizens: public rituals and private journeys to citizenship (Palgrave) which explored citizenship ceremonies in 5 countries, examining how they narrated nationhood and citizenship as well as examining new citizen's experiences of moving to the UK.
+In 2019 she published All in the Mix: Race, Class and School Choice with Carla De Tona (MUP) which considered the ways in which parents' talk around school choice was influenced by geography as well as class and racialised identities.

 She was also the lead editor of Ethnicity, Race and Inequality in the UK: State of the Nation published by Policy Press which is open access and can be downloaded here: https://library.oapen.org/handle/20.500.12657/22310